girst/solvitaire-mirror-of-git.gir.st/README.md

  * DONE:  - allow dragging the mouse
  * DONE: use `10` instead of `X` on card face (/u/Valley6660)
  * DONE: `:help` to show keyhelp (/u/Valley6660)
--->
+ * DONE: don't show cursor-highlight when inputting directly or with the mouse (/u/TooEarlyForMe) -->

 ## Notes